 For close to a century and a half, the no-hitter has been one of the rarest and greatest feats in the game of baseball.
 While it sometimes might not seem so rare given today’s talent, the chance of a team (whether one pitcher or a group) throwing a no-no is still quite slim.
-To this day, Major League Baseball officially recognizes 303 no-hitters, including the most recent thrown on September 1, 2019, by the Houston Astros’ Justin Verlander.
+To this day, Major League Baseball officially recognizes 307 no-hitters, including the most recent thrown on April 14, 2021, by Chicago White Sox lefty Carlos Rodon.

 American League East

 Boston Red Sox: May 19, 2008-Jon Lester

 On May 19, 2008, just two years after beating cancer, Jon Lester threw a masterpiece against the Kansas City Royals.
 The no-no was the 18th in Red Sox history, tied for second on the all-time list.
 It was also the fourth career no-hitter caught by Jason Varitek, which set a new MLB record that was later tied by Carlos Ruiz.

 Tampa Bay Rays: July 26, 2010-Matt Garza